Liamwrigley/Australian-Crime-Data-API-Frontend/README.md

 Finish auth on /search endpoint
 Add comma seperated queries on /search endpoint

-**NOTE - server fetch requests are currently set to CAB230 API for testing
+**NOTE - client fetch requests are currently set to CAB230 API for testing